vedderb/bldc/lispBM/README.md

 (log-send-f32 can-id from-field-ind sample1 ... sampleN)
 ```

 Send log samples to log device with can-id.
 This function takes 1 to 100 samples as arguments which will be applied to the log fields starting from from-field-ind.
 The samples can be numbers or lists of numbers.
+Setting the id to -1 will send the data to VESC Tool.

 #### log-send-f64